cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 Bayesian agents were attempted, but achieved poor results in the ACPC in 2006 and 2007.

 Major challenges with agents in general are the creation of "accurate opponent models in real time with limited data, dealing with multiple opponents, and dealing with tournaments that have a variable structure", including changing blinds as the tournament progresses.
-Only very recently in around 2019 have we started to see solutions for multiple opponents, while tournaments and variable structrue has not yet been studied in academia.
+Only very recently in around 2019 have we started to see solutions for multiple opponents, while tournaments and variable structure has not yet been studied in academia.
 Accurate opponent models may be an interesting future research domain, but most recently research has been very focused on game theoretic solutions.

 ### Exploitative Strategies
 As we have discussed, a Nash equilibrium strategy is "static, robust, and limits its own exploitability by maximizing a minimum outcome against a perfect opponent".
 A true Nash equilibrium cannot be outplayed and also will not exploit weaknesses in opponents.
 To exploit weaknesses requires opponent modelling, which means deciding actions based on some opponent characteristic, which opens up the agent itself to exploitability as a consequence.

-In 2004 the CPRG created HULHE agents Vexbot and BRPlayer in 2004, which use game trees as a way to create opponent models through hands that are observed and generalizing these observations to other similar situations, where there are various levels of similarity, and if the closest similarity level is not possible then the agent attempts to find a similarity at the next level.
+In 2004 the CPRG created HULHE agents Vexbot and BRPlayer, which use game trees as a way to create opponent models through hands that are observed and generalizing these observations to other similar situations, where there are various levels of similarity, and if the closest similarity level is not possible then the agent attempts to find a similarity at the next level.
 The difference between the two agents is simply that BRPlayer uses five similarity levels and Vexbot uses only three.

 Robust counter-strategies offer a compromise between exploiting an opponent and minimizing one’s own exploitability.
 For example, an $$\epsilon$$-safe best response is a strategy from the set of strategies exploitable for no more than $$\epsilon$$, that maximizes utility against a particular opponent.
 The Restricted Nash Response (RNR) algorithm takes a target opponent’s strategy and a parameter $$p \in [0, 1]$$ which trades off between minimizing exploitability and exploiting the opponent.
 CFR is then used to solve the game, fixing the player’s strategy at the input strategy for $$p$$ and for $$(1 − p)$$, and allowing the player to choose their own actions.
 When p = 0, the agent uses equilibrium strategies and when p = 1, it attempts to use a fully exploitative strategy.
-The RNR generates the Pareto optimal set of tradeoffs between exploitation and unexploitability.

 Since Restricted Nash Response can only be implemented if given the opponent’s strategy, Data Biased Response (DBR) is an option to create robust counter-strategies, which works by choosing an abstraction for an opponent model, mapping the real game observations of the opponent into the abstract game, and determining frequency counts of the observed actions.
 Then, like with the RNR algorithm, a modified game is solved in which one player is playing based on the opponent model with probability determined at each information set (not at the root), and the other player converges to a robust counter-strategy.
 The Hyperborean agent got 2nd in the two player limit bankroll competition in 2009 using DBR.